ara3d/speckle-desktop/README.md

 # Speckle Desktop

-Speckle Desktop is an open-source viewer for the [Speckle 3D platform].
+Speckle Desktop is an open-source viewer for the [Speckle 3D platform](https://speckle.systems).

 # About the Project